 “It’s all about moving forward:” Two women band together, promoting love, not hate

-ADA, Mich. — Two months after the national election, the divisions in the country are reflected in the label Time Magazine used: the “Divided States of America.”
-But Vita Eizans and Erin Nowack seek to spread a message of unity: “Hate has no home here.”
+ADA, Mich. -- Two months after the national election, the divisions in the country are reflected in the label Time Magazine used: the "Divided States of America."
+But Vita Eizans and Erin Nowak seek to spread a message of unity: "Hate has no home here."

 The movement first got its start in a small neighborhood in Chicago in an unlikely source: a third grader and a kindergartner.